Polymer80 PF940C Glock 19

 The build itself was pretty straightforward.
 Mill down the 4 tabs on the top of the frame, and then the 2 holes on both sides.
 The bit that was supplied didn’t fit into my router drill, so I decided to take the long road and file down the tabs.
 After that was done, I drilled the holes with a standard hand drill.
 You could use a drill press but it really isn’t necessary.
 The P80 is a polymer frame, after all, so all you need is a careful hand and some patience.
 After a couple hours of filing and sanding, I fitted the OEM parts into the frame and racked the slide.
 Everything turned out fine!

-I’ll be honest I was slightly nervous that I had fucked it up when drilling the rear pin hole on the pistol grip.
+I’ll be honest I was slightly nervous that I had messed it up when drilling the rear pin hole on the pistol grip.
 The hole was sitting slightly too high up, causing the trigger housing mechanism to protrude above the holes by a couple millimeters.
 I remedied this by drilling carefully into the grip holes and trigger housing holes to help line them up.
 A few weeks later I tested the PF940C out on a private range, and thankfully, to my surprise, I wasn’t turned into Swiss cheese.
 The Polymer80 Glock had cycled perfectly and was not, in fact, a Glocknade.
 Some people have issues with these builds, such as stovepipes, failure to feed, failure to return to battery, etc. Mine was fine, and I owe all of that to the aforementioned things, patience and a steady hand (and brains).

 Magpul GL Enhanced Magazine Well

 In an attempt to add some flair to the gun, I decided to install the new Magpul® GL Enhanced Magazine Well.
-This is was just an afterthought I decided to roll with for appearance and testing purposes.
+This was just an afterthought I decided to roll with for appearance and testing purposes.
 I didn’t expect this part to make me a better shooter.
 However, my first impression of Magpul’s enhanced mag-well was negative.
 I found there to be one major flaw with it.
 My Magpul Glock 19 magazines would not seat properly into the handgun with this adapter installed.
 WHAT!?
 I had to push very firmly on the bottom of the magazine to get it to lock in place.
 I found this to be very disappointing from the perspective of someone who would want to use the gun/magwell combo for competition.

 Eventually, after repeated inserting/removal of the magazines, something loosened up enough to make quick and firm inserting of the magazine to work well enough without thinking about it.
 I never heard of a “break-in period” for such functions.
 But nonetheless, I’m glad it works well enough for fun at the range.
 Not sure if this was a PF940 specific problem or if mine was an outlier, but I thought it was important enough to mention at the least.